Anwon of Goguryeo

 Anwon (died 545) (r.
 531–545) was the 23rd ruler of Goguryeo, the northernmost of the Three Kingdoms of Korea.
 He was the younger brother of Anjang of Goguryeo, and is said to have been tall and wise.
+He was the last Korean monarch to be called Taewang with confirmed era name in archaeological records, the title of Goguryeo emperor with own imperial era.

 Battles

 The other two of the Three Kingdoms, Baekje and Silla, formed an alliance in response to the Goguryeo threat, leading to a relatively balanced peace.
 In the only conflict during Anwon's reign, in the ninth lunar month of 540, Baekje laid siege to Usan Castle, but Anwon sent 5,000 cavalry and drove the attackers off.

 Disasters

 Goguryeo suffered many natural disasters during Anwon's reign, such as flooding in the south of his kingdom, earthquakes, thunderstorms and a severe epidemic, a severe drought (in his 6th year of reign.
 He had help the people because of the incident), a plague of locusts.
 However, he attempted to salvage starving people from hunger during the 7th year of his reign during the spring.